 The flying trapeze school is another huge attraction, not only for the activity itself but because the acrobatic teachers appear in some of the organised evening shows.
 These shows are fun for all the family – we were lucky to be there for the night of the gala show, which was brilliant.

 Food and drinks are plentiful, with two restaurants to choose from.
 The Waterfall is housed in the main building, and La Terrasse is near the beach: it requires a reservation and has a more romantic ambience.
 Both serve breakfast, lunch and dinner, and nightly family entertainment is provided by the staff.

-As I mentioned at the start, the best thing of all is that almost everything – from the food and drink to the activities – is included in the package price.
-If you do want to splurge a bit, Bintan boasts one of the best golf courses in Asia at Ria Bintan Golf Club, and rounds can be organised for residents for an extra charge.
+As I mentioned earlier, the best thing is the all-inclusive nature of the holiday.
+Almost all food, drinks and activities are included in the package price.
+If you do want to splurge a bit, Bintan boasts one of the best golf courses in Asia at Ria Bintan Golf Club.
+Rounds can be organised for residents for an extra charge.
 Similarly, for those wanting an even more peaceful break, the in-house Club Med Spa by Asmara Lifestyle has an array of packages to choose from.
 We can’t wait to return!

 For more information about Club Med Bintan Island, including special offers, visit clubmed.com.sg/r/Bintan-Island/y

 Like this?
 Read more in our Travel section.